So how did our fist Peru lodge to lodge trekking with kids encounter come about?

-Incredulous… is the best way to describe the face of the Andean Lodges sales representative as we explained to him that we wanted to trek over 5000 metres in the high Andes with my 71 year old mother, 5 year old daughter and 22 month old son.
+Incredulous is the best way to describe the face of the Andean Lodges sales representative as we explained to him that we wanted to trek over 5000 metres in the high Andes with my 71-year-old mother, 5-year-old daughter, and 22 month old son.

-Finally, we decided that attempting their 5 day hike, which includes the world famous Vinicunca Rainbow Mountain, was unrealistic and we would just stay overnight at a road accessible lodge.
+Finally, we decided that attempting their 5 day hike, which includes the world-famous Vinicunca Rainbow Mountain, was unrealistic and we would just stay overnight at a road accessible lodge.

-We had a very hairy half hour or so as the assistant guide held each of us through the narrow, tricky sections of the trek! !
+We had a very hairy half hour or so as the assistant guide held each of us through the narrow, tricky sections of the trek!

-The next day we had the option to hike up to an alpine lake – but ended up having a horse ride and playing around the lodge… kids can enjoy pretty much anything!
-And what a playground it was –with 360 degree mountain views and alpacas grazing nearby.
+The next day we had the option to hike up to an alpine lake but ended up having a horse ride and playing around the lodge.
+Kids can enjoy pretty much anything!
+And what a playground it was with 360 degree mountain views and alpacas grazing nearby.

-We’ve travelled with Lonely Planet for over 20 years!
-For unbiased and detailed advice, they are our trusted guide book.
+We’ve traveled with Lonely Planet for over 20 years!
+For unbiased and detailed advice, they are our trusted guide-book.
 Even in this digital age, you can’t go past them for maps and info on the go.
-Take a Look>>
+Take a Look.

 Like It>> Pin It>> Peru Lodge to Lodge Trekking with Kids